raybellis/draft-bellis-dnsop-session-signal/draft-ietf-dnsop-session-signal.md

 to that server, or to another suitable server, if more than one is available.
 If reconnecting to the same server, the client MUST respect the indicated delay before attempting to reconnect.

+If a particular server does not want a client to reconnect (it is being de-commissioned), it SHOULD set the retry delay to the maximum value (which is approximately 497 days).
+If the server will only be out of service for a maintenance period, it should use a value closer to the expected maintenance window and not default to a very large delay value or clients may not attempt to reconnect after it resumes service.

 # Connection Sharing {#sharing}